-Network Assignment
+Network assignment

 Household vehicle, airport trips, internal-external trips, commercial vehicle trips, and external-external trips are assigned to the roadway network via a "user equilibrium" algorithm.
-The user equilibrium process assigns the trips between each origin and each destination TAZ in such a way that, by the end of the process, no trip can reduce its travel time by changing its path.
+The user equilibrium process assigns the trips between each origin and each destination transportation analysis zone in such a way that, by the end of the process, no trip can reduce its travel time by changing its path.
 The process takes into account the congestion produced by all other trips in the region, each trip is following its minimum path.
-High-occupancy vehicles (HOV) are loaded simultaneously with single-occupant vehicles (SOV).
-During this process, TransCAD keeps track of which vehicles are eligible to use HOV facilities, and which might need to pay a toll to use High-Occupancy/Toll (HOT) lanes, such as the reversible I-25 Express Lanes north of downtown Denver.
-The model also takes into account the effect of toll costs in roadway route choice by converting toll costs into equivalent time cost using an estimated value of time for automobile tripmakers.
+High-occupancy vehicles are loaded simultaneously with single-occupant vehicles.
+During this process, TransCAD keeps track of which vehicles are eligible to use high-occupancy vehicles facilities, and which might need to pay a toll to use high-occupancy/toll lanes, such as the reversible I-25 Express Lanes north of downtown Denver.
+The model also takes into account the effect of toll costs in roadway route choice by converting toll costs into equivalent time cost using an estimated value of time for automobile trip-makers.

 Transit assignment is performed separately, using an all-or-nothing algorithm that does not take into account the possibility that high demand or crowding on some transit routes may motivate some riders to shift to other routes.
-RTD has special modeling tools that allow them to use Focus model forecasts for more detailed operational planning.
+Regional Transportation District has special modeling tools that allow them to use Focus model forecasts for more detailed operational planning.